runtimeverification/wasm-semantics/media/201912-dlab-reverse-bytes-blog.md

 A K language semantics consists of three parts:

 1. a *syntax* for the language (i.e., a parser for programs in the language);
-2. a hierarchical XML-like syntax that defines the *system states*, which include the language syntax plus more stuff;
+2. an XML tree that defines the *system states*;
-3. and a set of *transition rules* that map systems states to new system states (typically by executing language expressions).
+3. and a set of *transition rules* that map systems states to new system states (by executing programs in the language).

-The bulk of the semantics are the transition rules which describe how the state of a system executing a program gradually changes.
+The bulk of a semantics is composed of transition rules.
 For a typical language semantics, an initial system state for a program $P$ is just:

 1. default initialized values (e.g., the object `Object` in Java);
-2. the text of program $P$ stored in the `<k>` cell (a cell is just a fragment of the system state).
+2. a parsed program $P$ stored in the `<k>` cell (a cell is just a fragment of the system state).

 When the program terminates, the program $P$ will have been totally consumed by the transition rules, and the rest of the state will have changed in some meaningful way.